Shadow-Soft/owf-cartridge/README.md

 ##Known Issues
 * This issue applies if deploying on OpenShift Origin (community version) on any non-RHEL system (e.g. CentOS or Fedora).
 The OWF Cartridge depends on the JBossEWS cartridge (openshift-origin-cartridge-jbossews), which in turn depends on the tomcat7 package.
 However, the "tomcat7" package only exists in RedHat repositories and is only accessible if you have a RedHat entitlement.
 The community equivalent of "tomcat7" is the "tomcat" (ommit 7) package.
 However that package does not satisfy JBossEWS cartridge dependency.
-* If the OWF cartridges do not appear when executing the command:
+* If the OWF cartridges do not appear in the cartridge list, execute the following commands to refresh the cartridge cache:

-     rhc cartridge list
+     cd /var/www/openshift/broker

-then execute the following command on the OpenShift broker to refresh the cartridge list:
+     rm -rf tmp/cache/*

-     bundle exec rake tmp:clear
+     scl enable ruby193 "bundle exec rake tmp:clear"